Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Kyvol is trademarked by Shenzhen VanTop Technology & Innovation Co., Ltd.

-At this point, the humidifier can be connected to AC power.
-A large dial is used to turn on the unit and control how much moisture is released into the air.
+- Connect the device to AC power.
+Use the dial to turn on the unit and control how much moisture is released into the air.

 Cool Mist Levels

-At the minimum setting, I could feel a cool breeze emitting from the humidifier's nozzle.
+- Minimum: At this setting, I could feel a cool breeze emitting from the humidifier's nozzle.
 According to Kyvol, operating time at this setting is approximately 75 hours.

-At the maximum setting, a dense cloud of water vapor spirals from the top of the humidifier and spreads throughout the room.
+- Maximum: At this setting, a dense cloud of water vapor spirals from the top of the humidifier and spreads throughout the room.
 During my tests in this setting, the humidifier operated continuously for 14.6 hours.

 I moved the Kyvol Vigoair HD3 humidifier into my kitchen and set it at its maximum level.
 Within 2.5 hours, the room's humidity has risen from 33% to 43%.
 At this point, I could have reduced the humidifier's output to a point where the humidity remained at a constant level.